 The course is mainly based on lectures in which student participation is encouraged through classroom debates and collaborative development of exercises.
 Students will work on assignments both individually and in groups.
-Lab work will be used to teach selected software engineering tools and to develop the ability to apply the theoretical knowledge in practical scenarios.
+Laboratory work will be used to teach selected software engineering tools and to develop the ability to apply the theoretical knowledge in practical scenarios.
 Extra activities include peer reviews, writing essays and solving proposed exercises.

 This is an introductory course in Software Engineering.
-As such and given the wide domain of the subject in terms of techniques and tools, the course is necessarily dense in content.
-We cover the concepts, processes, techniques, tools, and standards that affect the development of a software project with a focus on the aspects of code management, version control, testing and quality assurance.
+As such and given the wide domain of the subject in terms of techniques and tools, the course is focused on the aspects of code management, version control, quality assurance, testing and modelling.
+We cover the necessary theoretical aspects, but the course is very practical.
+Therefore, we will introduce the concepts, but then always apply them using specific techniques, tools, and standards.
 Our goal is to provide students with a good understanding of the pillars of software development that will provide them with the necessary skills to successfully take courses on other specific areas of software engineering.

-Continuous assessment of the student participation in lectures, debates, and lab sessions throughout the course.
+Continuous assessment of the student participation in lectures, debates, and laboratory sessions throughout the course.
 Evaluation of student assignments.
 Written and practical (on computer) examinations.

-Dr. Javier Cámara Moreno

-jcamara@uma.es

-Room 3.3.2.II
+Lecturer Dr. Antonio Maña Gómez amg@lcc.uma.es Room 3.2.16